pollyliu1/cs348-project/milestone-2/README.md

 # CS348 Project – Milestone 2

-The following commands assume your current directory is `cs348-project/milestone-2`
+The following commands assume your current directory is `cs348-project/milestone-2`.
+Note that the DB setup and query files for production are within this directory, and the counterpart sample files are in the `sample-dataset` subdirectory.

 # Run Application